Illustration: Optimus Prime vs. Wing Zero

 - Contracts like Gnosis’ Dfusion dutch DEX require large dataset inputs which do not directly affect storage, but are only used to verify the results of computations.

 Since any Rollup will reside in a single shard, it is unlikely that the costs of CALLDATA (and thus Rollup transaction costs) will change much, unless bandwidth generally becomes cheaper.

 Both Rollups are equally well suited to support meta-transactions and account abstraction.

 Unlike payment channels, all funds in a Rollup are held by a single smart contract.
-Since Rollup is IMHO the most promising scaling direction, in the case of success we will see a large number of users moving into it and a lot value being concentrated in this one contract.
-With tens to hundreds of Millions (or maybe even Billions) dollars worth of assets at stake, the Rollup contract becomes an extremely attractive honeypot for high profile hackers.
+Since Rollup is IMHO the most promising scaling direction, we should see a large number of users moving into it and a lot value being concentrated in this one contract.
+With tens or hundreds of Millions (or maybe even Billions) of dollars worth of assets at stake, the Rollup contract becomes an extremely attractive honeypot for high profile hackers.
 Under these conditions, if an attack has good chances, it will probably be attempted no matter how intricate.